 The trouble began in high school.
 I was on drill team for four years - loved it so much.
 If you had told me that I was going to have knee troubles in middle age, I would have scoffed.
 I felt fit and flexible, and young and strong.
 And drill team was my LIFE.

 Here I am perched in a tree.
 If you look veeery closely you can just make out an ace bandage on my left knee.
 I distinctly remember my kneecap subluxing during the finale of a halftime show.
 Did that keep me from climbing a tree?
 No. I either had a lack of common sense or a felt invincible.
 And, no one told me not to.
-My mother, an x-ray tech, took me to get it x-rayed as it hurt like a booger and was swollen.
+My mother, an x-ray tech, took me to get it x-rayed.
 "Normal" said the radiologist.
 In actuality, I had probably torn a medial patellar ligament.
 Too bad MRI was not in widespread use yet.

-In college I remember injuring it the same way, again, trying out for the Strutters at Texas State.
-Lucky for me, I wasn't selected.
-But it started happening more often.
-(Once in the garage when I was pregnant with Firstborn, trying to scooch between two heavy things - my yelling could be heard by Hubby as he mowed the lawn) Brushing it across something unless it was fully bent could cause it to shift to the outside.
-Eventually, my kneecap was tracking laterally all the time - it's not supposed to do that.
+In college I injured it the same way, again.
+And it started happening more often.
+Brushing it across something unless it was fully bent could cause it to shift to the outside.
+Eventually, my kneecap was tracking laterally all the time.
 Over time I had damaged the medial ligament so much the lateral one could yank it harder sideways.
-Then finally, in August of 2014 I tore my meniscus and went through a month of searing knee pain before I could see the doc.
+Then in August of 2014 I tore my meniscus and went through a month of searing knee pain before I could see the doc.
 During this time we lost Hubby's sister, bought a car, got the boys ready for school, and sent The Girl back to Waco for her last semester.
 I was too busy to have it slow me down for long.
-I work full time, the holidays were coming, and there were big things on the agenda.
 But I saw an orthopedist and made plans to get it repaired.

-So that's what I did on October 24th.
-Eight weeks of pain, followed by surgery that I was told, would have about a two to four week recovery time.
+So that's what I did in October.
+Eight weeks of pain, followed by surgery that should have about a two to four week recovery time.
 A meniscus repair, and a lateral patellar tendon release.

 Unfortunately when the doc got in there he found bone on bone and quite a mess.
 My patellar groove on my femur was very shallow, adding to the problem with it tracking normally.
-It was as bad a knee as he had ever seen.
-He tells me that when it heals it should last a good long while...but he hasn't ruled out a knee replacement in the future.
+It was as bad a knee as he had ever seen - but he didn't rule out a knee replacement in the future.

-No one warned me not to look under the ace wrap.
-YIKES.
+No one warned me not to look under the ace wrap!

 It wasn't a beautiful knee before, what did I expect?